 Brent previously worked for close to two decades in various finance and managerial positions including as CFO of PEP backed Intellihub until its sale in 2022.
 Today he is responsible for operations, finance and capital allocation within Grand Prix Capital.

 EVP, GPC and Microequities

 EVP, GPC and Microequities are independently owned investment managers with distinct, non-conflicting mandates.
 Microequities invests in profitable, listed companies.
 EVP and GPC both invest in early stage private technology businesses.
-However, EVP invests at the Series A and Early Growth stages of development whereas GPC is an angel investment fund.
-EVP also has a minimum investment threshold of $500,000 whereas GPC has no minimum investment amount.
+However, EVP invests at the Series A and Early Growth stages of development whereas GPC is an angel investor and family office.
+EVP also has a minimum investment threshold of $1,000,000 whereas GPC has no minimum investment amount.

-To the extent that early stage opportunities fall within the mandates of both EVP and GPC, EVP will always have a first right of refusal in respect of those opportunities unless one party has a contractual right to make the relevant investment.
+To the extent that early stage opportunities fall within the mandates of both EVP and GPC, EVP has a first right of refusal in respect of those opportunities unless GPC has a prior contractual right to make the relevant investment.